 |Weight (without caps)

-Great low-light shots start with a great lens for your SLR camera.
-A high-speed lens captures as much light as possible.
-A lens with a wide maximum aperture offers the best results in difficult lighting conditions.
+Impressive photographs captured in low light always begin with a fast lens for a system or SLR camera.
+Because, a fast, high-performance lens captures as much light as possible.
+And a lens with a large maximum aperture leads to the best results when shooting in unfavourable light.

-The ZEISS ZA lenses are suitable for digital Sony Alpha cameras and have been optimized for film and sensors up to full 35 mm format (24 x 36 mm).
+ZEISS lenses are suitable for digital Sony Alpha cameras and have been optimized for film and sensors up to full 35 mm format (24 x 36 mm).

 Photographers want to guide the observer through the image.
 Minimal depth of focus is often used as a design element.
 This keeps the background intentionally blurred to keep the attention of the observer on the main subject.
 These different representations of the blurred areas, as well as the quality of the transition, are referred to as the Bokeh of a lens.
 The finely tuned features of the optical design on ZEISS SLR lenses ensure a particularly harmonious effect of the blurred areas of the image.
 The nine diaphragm blades and the resulting, virtually circular aperture on ZEISS SLR lenses are crucial to favorable rendition of highlights in the fore and background.